JYMarz/Lumix_wifi_tether/README.md

 Leave the last line of the file as a comment line.

-Launch.bat
+###Launch.bat

 This file contains the directory where the opencv java dll is on your system: change it accordingly

-This file contains the default values for different parameters that can however be passed as arguments as (Launch.bat “192.168.54.1” “12” and so on).
+This file contains the default values for different parameters that can however be passed as arguments as (Launch.bat â€œ192.168.54.1â€� â€œ12â€� and so on).

 The first parameter is the IP address of the LX-100